agargaro/three.ez/docs/docs/api/classes/Cameras.OrthographicCameraAuto.md

 • **findDropTarget**: `boolean`

-Determines when the object is dragged, whether it will have to search for any drop targets (default: false).
+Determines when the object is dragged, whether it will have to search for any drop targets.
+Default is `false`.

 #### Inherited from